 The respected fashion of the day was custom-made clothes, especially among the wealthiest population in England, France, and Italy.
 Milliners bought their supplies from agents in these countries.

-… stay with their mentor after their apprenticeship tenure was over, work for another milliner’s shop, or open their own millinery supplies shop.
+These choices were to stay with their mentor after their apprenticeship tenure was over, work for another milliner’s shop, or open their own millinery supplies shop.

 A woman’s apparel consisted of layers of undergarments such as a shift, stay which was laced in the front and/or back, stockings, petticoat, unattached pockets and hoops to widen the appearance of their hips.

-Outside layers included a bodice as part of a gown, a skirt, and one or more petticoats.
+Equally important, outside layers included a bodice as part of a gown, a skirt, and one or more petticoats.
 Skirts were elaborate and made from several yards of fabric.

-- Gloves were usually worn as a fashion statement.
+- Gloves were usually a fashion statement.

-- Mitts to prevent suntan.
+- People wore mitts to prevent suntan.

-- Muffs to keep hands warm.
+- Also muffs to keep hands warm.

-- Shoes for men and women.
+- They also sold shoes for men and women.

-- Women’s and men’s handkerchiefs.
+- Women’s and men’s handkerchiefs were also common.